XMPro/Blueprints-Accelerators-Patterns/Accelerators/Energy - Gas Turbine Health/README.md

 	* Execute the scripts in SQL Server

-	* Ensure the data is succesfully loaded into the database
+	* Ensure the data is successfully loaded into the database

 ## 2. Import the Data Stream